Bhavik-Makwana/GPAKEIoTAuthentication/README.md

 Ensure a minimum of 3 devices are connected to the network before an algorithm is run otherwise it will raise an exception.

+### JPAKE+
+To test JPAKE+ enter `:START` into the dialog box on the desktop client once three users are connected, each clients latency will be output to the console.
+On the Android client, press the JPAKE+.
+After pressed on the first device, you will have 5s left to connect the other devices to perform the group authentication.

+### SPEKE+
+To test SPEKE+ enter `:SPEKE` into the dialog box on the desktop client once three users are connected, each clients latency will be output to the console.
+On the Android client, press the JPAKE+.
+After pressed on the first device, you will have 5s left to connect the other devices to perform the group authentication.

+### JPAKE+ EC
+To test JPAKE+ enter `:EC` into the dialog box on the desktop client once three users are connected, each clients latency will be output to the console.
+On the Android client, press the JPAKE+.
+After pressed on the first device, you will have 5s left to connect the other devices to perform the group authentication.

+### JPAKE Dynamic Pairing
+To test JPAKE+ enter `:PAIR` into the dialog box on the desktop client after a group has already been established.
+This must be done with a new user not part of the group.
+This feature is not currently available on the android implementation

+### JPAKE Dynamic Removal
+This feature is only available on the desktop version.
+Create a group with greater than 3 participants then disconnect a user, a group should be reestablished with the remaining users.